tikivn/tiki-miniapp-docs/docs/design/guideline/icon-app.en-US.md

 ---
 order: 25
 category: Design Guidelines
-title: MiniApp icon
+title: Tini App icon
 ---

-The MiniApp logo will be displayed on the MiniApp Store screen.
-In order to stand out among the many MiniApps, please use clear and appropriate logo cuts to ensure the beauty and completeness of the interface display.
+The Tini App logo will be displayed on the Tini App Store screen.
+In order to stand out among the many Tini Apps, please use clear and appropriate logo cuts to ensure the beauty and completeness of the interface display.

 ## Uploaded file requirements